Warning: Reason support is experimental. We are looking for beta-tester and contributors.

 It contains by default some code examples that you can remove or adapt to your own needs.
 Have a look at the README file.

-If you don't want to use Ocsigen-Start, you can use the basic template:
+If you don't want to use Ocsigen Start, you can use one of the basic templates:

 Have a look at the README file.